Le 1947 à Cheval Blanc

 The Broader French Three-Star Context

 Three Michelin stars in France carry a particular historical weight.
 The guide's French roots mean that the three-star designation here operates against a longer institutional memory than in almost any other national market.
-The addresses that have held three stars for decades — Paul Bocuse - L'Auberge du Pont de Collonges, Bras in Laguiole , establish the frame within which newer three-star holders are read.
+The addresses that have held three stars for decades, Paul Bocuse - L'Auberge du Pont de Collonges, Bras in Laguiole, establish the frame within which newer three-star holders are read.
 A kitchen earning and retaining three stars in a seasonal mountain resort, where the operating window is shorter and the supply chain more constrained than in a city environment, signals a particular kind of operational discipline.

 Le 1947's consistency across the 2023, 2024, and 2025 award cycles suggests the kitchen is not dependent on a single exceptional season.
-The La Liste score of 96.5 in 2025 and 96 in 2026 shows a marginal movement within a very narrow band at the leading of that ranking system, which is a different kind of signal from a restaurant rising or falling significantly year over year.
+The La Liste score of 96.5 in 2025 and 96 in 2026 shows a marginal movement within a very narrow band at the top of that ranking system, which is a different kind of signal from a restaurant rising or falling significantly year over year.
 Sustained scores at that level, across multiple independent critical frameworks, are the nearest thing to a verifiable claim of consistent execution.

 Planning a Reservation